kuyugama/addon-system/README.md

 > Because module is regular python module you can
 > create whatever you want

-Reload of module is achieved by using the same function with `relaod=True` argument:
+Reload of module is achieved by using the same function with `reload=True` argument:

 ```python
 from pathlib import Path